tcpipuk/chatgpt-memory-docker/README.md

 ## Interacting with the Application

 Once the Docker containers are up and running, you can interact with the ChatGPT client in the terminal.
 The client will remember the context of the conversation using the Redis datastore.

+## Docker Image

+The Docker image for this project is automatically built and hosted on Docker Hub.
+You can find it at [tcpipuk/chatgpt-memory](https://hub.docker.com/r/tcpipuk/chatgpt-memory).

 ## License